Document status: ⚠️ DRAFT

 • In Chapter II

-• Article 7, point 2(a): Creation of a national cybersecurity strategy regarding the security of supply chains for ICT products and services
+• Article 7 paragraph 2(a): Creation of a national cybersecurity strategy regarding the security of supply chains for ICT products and services

 • In Chapter IV

-• Articles 21, points 1, 2 and 3: All-hazards approach to cybersecurity risk-management measures (page 48)
+• Articles 21 paragraphs 1, 2, 3: All-hazards approach to cybersecurity risk-management measures (page 48)

 EU and EEA – CRA